tamarabidone/adhesions_under_a_fiber/README.md

 Outputs are percentage of ligated integrins, Integrin-ligand bond lifetimes and adhesion orientation

-The inputs can be changed in the Mechanosensing_3DApp.java file The outputs are generated from the print_output.java file
+The inputs can be changed in the config file, whihc needs to be in the same directory of the prohram The outputs are generated from the print_output.java file

 Mechanosensing_2DApp.java contains: